git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Here are a few common scenarios:

-- Running `tail -F /var/log/apache2/error.log` in a pane to get a live stream of the latest system events.
+- Running `$ tail -F /var/log/apache2/error.log` in a
+  pane to get a live stream of the latest system events.
 - Running a file watcher, like [watchman](https://github.com/facebook/watchman), [gulp-watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob-opts-tasks),